explaingit

 TLDR

-A platform for running long-running, failure-resistant workflows that automatically retry and resume after crashes, restarts, or network failures.
+A platform for running long-running background processes that automatically retry and resume after crashes or server restarts, your code survives infrastructure failures without losing its place.

 Mindmap